-We are thrilled to announce that DONA International doula trainer Jenn Fontaine will be returning to Australia from Canada in 2018 to run birth doula trainings in Melbourne and Sydney.
+We are thrilled to announce that DONA International doula trainer Jenn Fontaine will be returning to Australia from Canada in 2018 to run a birth doula training in Melbourne in November.
 In addition, she will be offering Breastfeeding Education for Doulas, a half-day course that will fulfil the DONA International breastfeeding education requirement for certification.
 This course is also available to any doula or childbirth educator seeking to supplement their breastfeeding education knowledge and skill-set.

 Dates: Thursday November 22nd – Sunday November 25th, 2018 ONLY 3 PLACES REMAINING!